lnmunhoz/i18n-codegen/README.md

 # i18n-code-generator

 This is a CLI that helps to make type safe translations in your typescript projects.
-Keep in mind this project is experimental, It assumes that you have a very specific strucute for your translations.
+Keep in mind this project is experimental, It assumes that you have a very specific structure for your translations.

 ## Setup